async3619/better-zod-errors/README.md

 ## Usage

-First, you need to validate your data using Zod schema.
-If validation fails, you can catch the `ZodError` and format the error messages using `formatJsonError` function from this library.
+This library provides two main functions to format Zod errors with code frames:

+### JSON Format

+You can format JSON data validation errors using the `formatJsonError` function:

 ```typescript
 import { z } from "zod";